-It is important to make sure that you and your family are as prepared as possible in the event a flood occurs.
-Here are some ways you can ensure that you and your family have everything you need.
-For more tip and resources, visit What You Can Do to Prepare for Flooding.
+Make sure that you and your family are as prepared as possible in the event a flood occurs.
+Follow the steps below to ensure that you and your family have everything you need.

 Create a 72-hour kit